Charles Adkins (boxer)

 Charles Adkins (April 27, 1932 in Gary, Indiana – July 8, 1993) was a boxer from the United States.

 Amateur career

 Chuck Adkins was the Olympic Gold Medalist at the 1952 Helsinki Olympics, in the Light Welterweight (140 lb/63.5 kg) class.
-In the final he defeated Viktor Mednov of the Soviet Union on a 2-1 decision.
+In the final he defeated Viktor Mednov of the Soviet Union on a 2–1 decision.
 The bout was notable as being the first ever boxing match between the United States and the Soviet Union.

 At the time of the Olympics, Adkins, was a 20-year-old police administration student.
 Adkins also won the National AAU Lightweight championship in 1949.

-Adkins attended San Jose State University, which had a dominant collegiate boxing program.
+Adkins attended San Jose State University, and won a 1952 NCAA championship for his weight class.

 1952 Olympic results

 Below is the Record Of Charles Adkins, an American light welterweight boxer who competed at the 1952 Helsinki Olympics: